 Now head outside and collect pieces of nature for your paper bag luminary!
 We used a couple of pressed daisies, but the rest were fresh from our yard.
 My son loved sticking the pieces of nature on the contact paper!

 You can choose to seal the nature finds with a second piece of contact paper.
 We just used one piece of contact paper and decided to keep it exposed.

 I played around with the flameless candle quite a bit and tried to place it in the best spot to illuminate the pieces of nature.
 I ended up taping it to the top of a Tupperware inside the bag to raise it up a bit.

 If you want to skip this step, you might want to consider cutting your shape lower than I did so the light shines through the contact paper and nature bits.
 I will do this next time!

-My son was so proud of his luminary when he finished!
+My son was so proud of his paper bag luminary when he finished!